2024-Arizona-Opportunity-Hack/Hackathon-Queens-OutThereSocialClubat-OutThereSocialClub-ASUWebsiteandMembershipSystem/README.md

 Brief description of your project and its goals.

 ## Tech Stack
-- Frontend:
+- Frontend: Flutter
-- Backend:
+- Backend: SQL
-- Database:
+- Database: SQL
-- APIs:
+- APIs: MYSQL1
 <!-- Add/modify as needed -->